 Have you ever noticed your cat acting strangely around their food and water bowls?
 Perhaps they paw at the food, drop it outside the bowl, or seem hesitant to eat.
-This behavior might be a sign of whisker fatigue in cats.
+This behaviour might be a sign of whisker fatigue in cats.
 Whiskers are incredibly sensitive sensory organs, and deep, narrow bowls can cause overstimulation.
 This whisker stress can make mealtimes uncomfortable for your feline friend.
 If you're a cat owner, understanding whisker fatigue is essential to ensure your pet's comfort and well-being.

 Whiskers, also known as vibrissae, are not just long hairs – they're essential sensory organs for cats.
 These specialized hairs are packed with nerves at the base, acting like high-powered antennae.